 Hi there!
 You probably want to know how to pronounce my name..
 It’s “AHH-run-kah”.
-Technically you’re supposed to roll the “R” but if you can’t, don’t worry; I answer to a number of variations and won’t be offended if you butcher the pronunciation.
+Technically you’re supposed to roll the “R” but if you can’t, don’t worry; I answer to a number of variations and won’t be offended if you botch the pronunciation.
 I also answer to Dr. Jones if you’d like to be more formal.

 I grew up in Blue Mountain and Collingwood, Ontario, where I spent most of my childhood skiing, visiting beaches, climbing trees and exploring the great outdoors.
 I left this paradise to study Biological Science at the University of Guelph where I became fascinated with nutrition, botanical medicine and the effect of the environment on health.
 It was a natural fit for me to enter the Doctor of Naturopathy program at the Canadian College of Naturopathic Medicine where I graduated in 2008.
 I’ve been practicing naturopathic medicine in Collingwood since 2009 where I’m lucky enough to balance work and play in Southern Georgian Bay.
-When I’m not in the office you’ll find me on the ski hill, on my paddle board, biking to the farmers’ market or cooking up a storm with my husband.
+When I’m not in the office you’ll find me on the ski hill, on my paddle board, biking to the farmers’ market or cooking something delicious with my husband.

-If you want to learn more about how I can help please schedule a complimentary Discovery Visit.
+If you want to learn more about how I can help please book a complimentary Discovery Visit.
 This allows us to become acquainted and decide if I’m the right naturopathic doctor for you.
 If you’re ready to get started please schedule an Initial Visit ranging from 90-120 minutes for adults depending on the complexity of your health concerns.
 I have the luxury of time to be thorough and address all of your health concerns in a comprehensive, in depth manner.
-You can read more and book online here or call our office at 705-446-2200 for assistance.
+You can learn more and book online here or call our office at 705-446-2200 for assistance.

 I look forward to working with you!